The Brewery Trip -- Michigan, US, Summer 2021

 We are surprised that they have dozenes of taps!
 The space looks cool; not as cool as Bell's cafe, though.
 On the menu, there is some basic bar food.
 Jason had fish and chips, and he says it's good; Aimee had a salad with chicken, and Brian had a burger.

-The nice thing is, at least for us, it's even not crowded on a Saturday evening.
+The niceest thing is, at least for us, it's even not crowded on a Saturday evening.

 This is the nearest coffee to our apartment.
 We three have to have breakfast here because there is no food at home except for beers.
 We probably should keep having oats and cereals on the road.

 This is a very well-rated coffee shop, and their food looks appetizing too.
-We ordered a salad bowl, TODO: food, and coffees.
+We ordered a salad bowl, some food, and coffees.

-This coffee shop didn't build strong impressions in our minds.
+This coffee shop didn't create strong impressions in our minds.
 We don't remember much about what we had and how they taste.
-Brian ordered a second latte to go when we leave.
-So, it's must be good.
+Brian ordered a second latte to go when we left though, so it's must be good.

 🔗2021-06-13 Martha's Vineyard Fine Wine & Gourmet Grocery

-This grocery store is the exact neighborhood grocery store we love.
-It's only a few blocks away from our Airbnb that we can easily come and by without thinking too much as appose to going to Jungle Jims or Kroger.
+This grocery store is the exact type of neighborhood grocery store we love.
+It's only a few blocks away from our Airbnb, so we can easily come by without thinking too much, unlike driving to Jungle Jim's or Kroger in Cincy.